 This will all sound pretty familiar to anyone who's played the 2008 "vanilla" version of Pandemic, and this new twist on the original has the same cerebral gameplay and mounting sense of panic that made its predecessor one of the board game industry's most enduring bestsellers.
 But it also adds something new: a deep, rich, and immersive ongoing plot.

 Where most board games can be played as many times as you like before you get bored of them, Pandemic Legacy is based around a narrative campaign that unfolds over a limited number of play sessions.
 Each game represents one month in a yearlong saga of sickness, and along the way you'll encounter all sorts of unforeseen twists and turns, encountering new threats and challenges every time you play.

 The game comes with a couple of components that are key to its storyline.
-One, a dossier stamped with the words "TOP SECRET", looks like the kind of thing Tony Blair would have commissioned to justify an ill-judged invasion of a Middle-Eastern state.
-It's filled with stickers you'll affix to the game's instructions, adding new rules, overwriting others and fundamentally changing the way you play as you progress through the campaign.
+One, a dossier stamped with the words "TOP SECRET," looks like the kind of thing Tony Blair or George W. Bush would have commissioned to justify an ill-advised invasion of a Middle-Eastern state.
+It's filled with stickers you'll affix to the game's instructions, adding new rules, overwriting others, and fundamentally changing the way you play as you progress through the campaign.